loopbackio/loopback.io/pages/en/lb4/Testing-your-application.md

 (integration and unit).
 Tests are usually written using typical patterns such as [`arrange/act/assert`](https://msdn.microsoft.com/en-us/library/hh694602.aspx#Anchor_3) or [`given/when/then`](https://martinfowler.com/bliki/GivenWhenThen.html).
-While both styles work well, just pick one that you're comfortable with and start writing tests!
+Both styles work well, so pick one that you're comfortable with and start writing tests!

-For an introduction to automated testing, see [Define your testing strategy](Defining-your-testing-strategy.html);
+For an introduction to automated testing, see [Define your testing strategy](Defining-your-testing-strategy.html).
-for a step-by-step tutorial, see [Incrementally implement features](Implementing-features.html).
+For a step-by-step tutorial, see [Incrementally implement features](Implementing-features.html).

 {% include important.html content="
 A great test suite requires you to think smaller and favor fast and focused